Best Stock Screeners

 Free (with Fidelity account)

 Fidelity's stock screener is one of the best brokerage-integrated screening tools available.
-It offers robust filtering across fundamentals, technicals, ESG criteria, and analyst ratings, all connected directly to your Fidelity brokerage account.
-The ability to screen, research, and trade without leaving the platform makes it seamless for Fidelity customers.
-It also includes access to third-party research from providers like Refinitiv.
+It offers robust filtering across fundamentals, technicals, ESG criteria, and analyst ratings, all connected directly to your Fidelity brokerage account, with ESG screening criteria that most standalone screeners on this list simply don't offer.
+The ability to screen, research, and trade without leaving the platform makes it seamless for existing Fidelity customers, and it includes access to third-party research from providers like Refinitiv at no extra charge.
+There's no additional cost beyond having a Fidelity account, making it effectively free for anyone already banking there.
+The tradeoffs are access-related: you need a Fidelity account to use it at all, ruling it out if you brokerage elsewhere, and the interface feels noticeably more corporate and less modern than purpose-built standalone screening tools like Finviz or Koyfin.

 Pros